Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Unfair dismissal is governed by the Fair Work Act 2009 (Cth) ss 383–394.

-• High income threshold: employees earning above $175,000 per annum (2024–25) who are not covered by a modern award or enterprise agreement cannot bring an unfair dismissal claim
+- Employees earning above the high income threshold of $175,000 per annum (2024–25) who are not covered by a modern award or enterprise agreement cannot bring an unfair dismissal claim

-Small Business Fair Dismissal Code: for employers with fewer than 15 employees at the time of dismissal, following the Code is a complete defence.
-The Code requires a valid reason, a warning (unless serious misconduct), and an opportunity to respond.
+For employers with fewer than 15 employees at the time of dismissal, following the Small Business Fair Dismissal Code is a complete defence.
+The Code requires a valid reason, a warning (unless there has been serious misconduct) and an opportunity to respond.

 3. No Written Employment Contracts